PopovEvgeniy/fastwipershell/readme.txt

 0.8.2: The source code was recompiled under Lazarus 4.0 RC1.
 0.8.3: The source code was recompiled under Lazarus 4.0 RC3.
 0.8.3.1: The documentation has been updated.
+0.8.4: The source code was recompiled under Lazarus 4.2.